Dec 112025

 (Andy Synn presents a double-header of heaviness courtesy of The Acacia Strain)

-So here’s the thing… for the longest time I wasn’t really a fan of The Acacia Strain.
+So here’s the thing… I wasn’t always a fan of The Acacia Strain.

 But then the oddest thing started to happen.
 The more popular they got (and there’s no denying they’re pretty damn popular these days) the less populist they seemed to become.